abhayagiri/beginning-our-day/manuscripts/markdown/vol1.md

 direction of our practice.
 Once we see this direction clearly, we can reflect on what we need to adjust or correct.
-We do this so that our practice is moving in a more direct, straight, and less wavering direction towards a state of peace, understanding, and calm.
+We do this so that our practice is moving in a more direct, straight, and less wavering direction toward a state of peace, understanding, and calm.

 # Facilitating Harmony